- SMP Forms

 - Discuss and develop your topic ideas with faculty members who might be good mentors.

-- Talk to the St. Mary’s Career Development Center if you want to include an off-campus component to your project.
+- Visit the Career Development Center and talk to the staff there if you want to include an off-campus component (e.g., internship) to your project.

 - Talk to the education facilitator in the Department of Educational Studies, if you would like to use the local public school system.